-Board of Directors Bears the ultimate responsibility for the effective implementation of the Policy and for setting the right tone from the top.
-Approves the Policy.
-Audit Committee Recommends the Policy for approval (to the Board of Directors).
-Make sure that sufficient, dependable, and secure internal procedures are in place to ensure that the Group complies with the policy.
+Board of Directors Bears the ultimate responsibility for the effective implementation of this Policy and setting the right tone from the top.
+Audit Committee Approves the Policy Makes sure that sufficient, dependable, and secure internal procedures are in place to ensure that the Group complies with the policy.
 Monitors the effective implementation of the Policy via the Control Functions.
-ExCo Reviews the Policy prior to submission to the AC.
+ExCo Ultimately responsible for Reviews the Policy prior to submission to the AC.
 Ensures that it is effectively embedded throughout the Group's operations.
-Chief Executive Officer Provides approval for the exceptions to the Policy (only if applicable).
-Deputy Chief Executive Officer Provides approval for the exceptions to the Policy (only if applicable).
+Chief Executive Officer Provides approval for the exemptions to the policy.
+Deputy Chief Executive Officer Provides approval for the exemptions to the policy.
+Internal Audit Division Periodically assesses the Policy and the Bank's system of internal controls, corporate governance and risk management processes related to the Policy.
+Inform AC of its findings and relevant recommendations.
+Operational Risk Management Department Operational Risk, as a second line of defense is responsible for: Ensuring that appropriate processes and procedures which are in place are reviewed from an operational risk perspective, and Applying the operational risk framework to identify and assess the risk of noncompliance with the applicable regulatory framework.